 We refuelled at Collie before continuing south to Glen Mervyn Dam – popular with skiers during the holiday break.

 Wilga – forgotten forest dot on the map

-Twenty kilometres south is Wilga, an interesting, former timber town nestled in the jarrah forest, now just a shadow of its past.
+Twenty kilometres south is Wilga, an interesting, former timber town nestled in the jarrah forest, now just a shadow of its vibrant past.